 Stab’s Steak and Seafood

-Does bottom less mimosas sound good?
+Do bottomless mimosas sound good?
 What about a Bloody Mary with shrimp and bacon with some boudin spring rolls?
-Well Stabs, located in the city of Central, Louisiana, has all that and more.
+Well Stab’s, located in Central, Louisiana, has all that and more.

 This is one of my favorite restaurants in the Baton Rouge area.
 I’ve visited this restaurant too many times to count, but I’ll tell you that every time was worth it.
 I always get seated right away and the staff is friendly and helpful.